VakteyeVakteye

 What does Vakteye actually test?

 Vakteye runs a suite of scanners against your site to surface compliance and security issues.
-The compliance set covers cookie-consent enforcement (banner detection, reject-button function, tracker-after-rejection monitoring, Google Consent Mode v2 signal validation, TCF v2.2 decoding, geo-aware scans), third-party data flow, data-residency claims, accessibility (axe-core WCAG 2.1 AA), policy presence, and form-leakage.
-The security set covers Nuclei-based CVE/misconfig templates, ZAP passive checks, hardcoded secret detection (regex + gitleaks 8.30.1), Retire.js library vulnerabilities with OSV enrichment, and exposure checks.
+The compliance set covers cookie-consent enforcement (banner detection, reject-button function, tracker-after-rejection monitoring, Google Consent Mode v2 signal validation, TCF v2.2 decoding, geo-aware scans), third-party data flow, data-residency claims, accessibility (WCAG 2.1 AA), policy presence, and form-leakage.
+The security set covers CVE and misconfiguration templates, passive web-application checks, hardcoded secret detection, vulnerable-library detection enriched with public CVE databases, and exposure checks.
 Findings are mapped to GDPR, ePrivacy, LEK, NIS2 and Cybersäkerhetslagen articles.

 Is Vakteye legal to run on a website I do not own?

 Run Vakteye only against sites you own or are authorised to test.
-Vakteye operates a public scanner-disclosure page at vakteye.com/audit explaining who we are, our User-Agent (Vakteye/1.0), and our two egress IP addresses in Frankfurt, Germany.
+Vakteye operates a public scanner-disclosure page at vakteye.com/audit explaining who we are, our User-Agent (Vakteye/1.0), and the egress IP pool we use (current list in our Data Processing Agreement).
 Site operators can opt out at vakteye.com/audit/opt-out — a verified, single-use email-token form that adds the domain to a server-enforced exclusion list.
 We honour robots.txt at scan time.
 The compliance-mode scanner relies on GDPR Article 6(1)(f) legitimate interest for outbound non-intrusive scanning of publicly reachable URLs; full-mode, EASM and pentest scans run only under a signed customer agreement.

 Does Vakteye replace my consent management platform?